Kunsky12/Authenticator-Service/README.md

 1. The client sends a PlayFab `SessionTicket` obtained after login on the client SDK
 2. The service verifies it against the PlayFab Server API using your Title's secret key
-3. On success, a signed JWT is returned — this token is then used to authenticate against other services (e.g. ChatSystem)
+3. On success, a signed JWT is returned — this token is then used to authenticate against other services (e.g. Websocket Service, Match History Service and Transaction Service)

 ---